-Before the initial invasion of the european colonizers, indigenous people throughout Anahuac and Turtle Island were largely matriarchal societies, in which womyn and our Earth Mother were not only respected as care givers, leaders warriors, comrades but most importantly, as the foundation of a thriving, balanced and holistically healthy nation.
+Before the initial invasion of the european colonizers, indigenous people throughout Anahuac and Turtle Island were largely matriarchal societies, in which womxn and our Earth Mother were not only respected as care givers, leaders warriors, comrades but most importantly, as the foundation of a thriving, balanced and holistically healthy nation.

-We, as Ovarian Psycos firmly believe that Womyn of Color and the land are now and always have been interchangeable.
+We, as Ovarian Psycos firmly believe that Womxn of Color and the land are now and always have been interchangeable.
 We both continue to be simultaneously exploited, occupied and raped within patriarchal societies, specifically by the foreign power structures of white supremacy.
 We view government and their agencies acting on their behalf as actively engaging in strategies to annihilate, displace and enslave people of color while progressively harming our people and Mother Earth in the process.

 OPC exists in Los Angeles because LA is dominated by car culture and bike culture is dominated by middle and upper class white men.
 We believe that it is dangerous to live in a society that doesn’t cultivate community, sisterhood, brotherhood and companerism@.

 Outside of working with OPC – we work with youth and the community.
 We do because it heals and fuels us.
-We were raised under cultural norms that told us that brown is not beautiful, that Womyn of Color are to be meek, subservient and what we should be afraid of freedom.
+We were raised under cultural norms that told us that brown is not beautiful, that Womxn of Color are to be meek, subservient and what we should be afraid of freedom.
 We work daily to break these norms.
-We know that another world IS possible and it is our duty and responsibility to pass that knowledge on to other young Womyn of Color.
+We know that another world IS possible and it is our duty and responsibility to pass that knowledge on to other young Womxn of Color.